gofynd/fdk-store/markdown/auth/internal_/type-aliases/type-alias.PhoneNumber.md

 > `optional` **primary**: `boolean`

-- Is it a primary phone number
+- Is it a primary phone number.

 ***